Degrees and Certifications:

 Location of Classroom

-Mrs. Browning currently teaches US History to 1865 in room 614 in the 6th grade house.
+Mrs. Browning usually teaches US History to 1865 in Room 614 in the 6th grade house.
+With DIstance Learning, all students will attend class online during the firsr semester of the 2020-21 school year.

 Mrs. Browning was born at Ohio State University in Columbus, Ohio when her father was in dental school there.
 She is a Buckeye fan to this day.
 Soon thereafter, her family moved to Dayton, Ohio, where she grew up.
 She attended University of Richmond for undergraduate studies where she obtained a Bachelor of Arts in History in 1983.
 After graduating from UR, Mrs. Browning worked in marketing and advertising for the Richmond Times-Dispatch and Style Weekly in Richmond, Virginia, and later, after marrying and moving to Loudoun, Leesburg Today (Loudoun Now).